moldstruct/cr-md/README.md

 # Hybrid Collisional-Radiative/Molecular Dynamics

 This is a Hybrid Collisional-Radiative/Molecular Dynamics (CR/MD) model that is part of the MOLDSTRUCT toolbox.
-It can be used to simulate photon-matter interaction for large systems such as protein large macromolecules, protein crystals and liquids.
+It can be used to simulate photon-matter interaction for large systems such as large macromolecules, protein crystals and liquids.
 The code is based on a modified version of GROMACS version 4.5 ([webpage](https://www.gromacs.org/)).
-With functionality close to the normal GROMACS but with some additional parameters to control ionization.
+With functionality close to the normal GROMACS but with capability of running large-scale photon-matter simulations.
 Running the code requires data regarding the charge distribution, free electron temperature/density and optionally electron-ion coupling.
 The model is developed by the Biophysics group at Uppsala University and has a preprint here: https://arxiv.org/abs/2401.03180.

 To run photon-matter interaction calculations, the following files are needed: